THE CONSTITUTION AND CODE OF ETHICS OF THE SCOTTISH SIBERIAN HUSKY CLUB.

 Breach of these provisions may result in expulsion from club membership, and/or disciplinary action by the Kennel Club and/or reporting to the relevant authorities for legal action, as appropriate.

-Members must not offer dogs for Stud Service prior to the age of eighteen months.
+Members must not offer dogs for Stud Service prior to the age of twelve months.

 Members must not breed with any Siberian Husky which has not had KC Registration Endorsement (b) ‘Progeny not eligible for Registration’ removed by the Breeder or Kennel Club prior to the mating.